Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Security-OS.md

   the normal computer application do, do not have direct access to the computer hardware resources.
-- **Installation** : They do not require administrative privileges while installation can install with only standard permissions.
+- **Installation** : They do not require administrative privileges while installation can be installed with standard permissions only.
 - **Removal** : It is easier to detect and remove User level root kits.
 - **Detection** : Can be easily detected by antivirus softwares or even normal users.